 - We accept payment by check, flexible savings account (FSA), health savings account (HSA), debit card and most credit cards.

 - Your insurance company will send you an explanation of benefits (EOB) for any remaining payment you might owe.

 - The cost of a visit starts at $108.

 - Cost depends on the type of exam you have.

 Our convenient on-site lab and imaging services help you and your doctor.
-You can get tested right away, and our doctors will get the information they need to diagnose and treat your concern.
-These services are only available if you have a visit with Polyclinic Now.OR
+You can get tested right away, and our doctors will get the information they need to find out what's causing your medical problem and offer you care. diagnose and treat your concern.
+These services are only available if you visit Polyclinic Now.OR